mrfr8nk/synapex-org/README.md

 ---

-*Built in Harare → shipped to the world.*
+*Built In the Brooks of Chitungwiza → shipped to the world.*